whole-tale/wt-design-docs/users_guide/compose.rst

 Creating Tales from Git Repositories
 ------------------------------------
 Tales can also be created from existing public Git repositories.
-To create a new Tale that contains a Git repository, select the **Create New Talex** dropdown menu then **Create Tale from Git Repository**.
+To create a new Tale that contains a Git repository, select the **Create New Tale** dropdown menu then **Create Tale from Git Repository**.

 .. figure:: images/compose/create_new_git_tale.png